top of page

 • Avoid saunas, steam rooms and swimming pools for 12 hours after

-Contra-indications that PREVENT Hydrafacial treatments:
+Contra-indications that PREVENT Hydrafacial treatments and Advanced Electrical treatments:

 • Epilepsy

-• Pregnancy
+• Pregnancy and breast feeding

 • Cancer at any time and in any form